Art-of-WiFi/UniFi-Cloud-API-client/README.md

 // Set a custom timeout to override the default value of 10 seconds, optional
 $unifiClient->setTimeout(5);

-// fetch and echo the version
+// Fetch and echo the version
 echo 'UniFi Cloud API client version: ' . $unifiClient->getVersion() .
 PHP_EOL;

 // List all hosts